kicker69101/docker_files/sabnzbd/README.md

 # Setup
-This doc assumes you have some basic knowledge of sabnzbd, sonarr, radarr, and/or google
+This doc assumes you have some basic knowledge of sabnzbd, sonarr, radarr, and/or google.
+You also have a working docker server.

+## Install

 Here are the steps to setup

 1. Create a local user that will link all these together
 2. Create a place to store your media and configs
   * In this file I use /opt/data/tv for tv shows